 As described in MR Ch.9 s.3.4, the DAM_MWP will be determined based on the difference in operating profit between the resource’s economic operating point and day-ahead schedule, and will ensure that the market participant is compensated for those losses.

-DAM_MWP bid price adjustment - A dispatchable load, price responsive load, dispatchable electricity storage resource that is registered to withdraw or an energy trader participating with a boundary entity resource – exports, may have their bid price adjusted in accordance with MR Ch.9 s.3.4.3.2.
-The relevant price used in this adjustment process is -$125/MWh for exporters and -$15/MWh for the other types of resources.

 DAM_MWP uplift - All costs associated with DAM_MWP will be recovered through the day-ahead market uplift (DAM_UPL).

 DAM_MWP and mitigation - DAM_MWP will incorporate any required adjustment and mitigation test results into the calculation as described in section 4.4.